Product-market/Product-market/README.md

 <h1 align="left">Hi, I'm Natalia ✌️</h1>
-<h3 align="left">A passionate product and marketing manager with a keen interest in a Big Data, ML, AI</h3>
+<h3 align="left">A product and marketing manager with a keen interest in a Big Data, ML, AI</h3>